kevinjesse/languageNMT/README.md

 ```
 Once you have launched the virtual environment, you can start to run our code.
 To train our model, you will need to run the file "main.py" with the following command:
 ```
 python main.py --data_path path/to/data --trained_model_path /path/to/save/model --sr en --tg de
 ```
 You need to define at least four things in order to run this code: the directory for the dataset, the directory to save the trained model, the source language, and the target language.

-### Things TODO before Submission
-3. Add more comments to the code so that the code can be easier understaood
-4. Include the results evaluated on the dataset here.
+You can also set other parameters, for example batch size by using the "--batch_size" flag.
+For a list of parameters that you can set, please refer to the beginning of the main.py